Entrepreneurs

 Family Feud

 The Safra family estate became the focus of a widely publicized legal dispute following Safra’s passing, centered on his $25 billion fortune and diverse business interests.
-By 2024, the conflict was resolved, with the family reaching an agreement that maintained their wealth and allowed for independent ventures.
+By 2024, the conflict had been resolved, with the family reaching an agreement that preserved their wealth and enabled independent ventures.

 The dispute arose when Alberto Safra alleged that the will had been unfairly altered to benefit other family members.
 As part of the settlement, Alberto divested his interests in the family businesses, including Banco Safra and international holdings.
 He withdrew his claims, ensuring the family’s assets and legacy remained intact.